Olivier Dall'Oglio

-Olivier Dall'Oglio (born 16 May 1964) is a French former professional footballer and current manager who played as a defender.
-He was most recently head coach of Ligue 1 side Montpellier.
+Olivier Dall'Oglio (born 16 May 1964) is a French professional football manager and former player who was most recently manager of Ligue 1 side Saint-Étienne.

 Early life

 Dall'Oglio was born in Alès, Gard.

 Managerial career

 On 1 June 2012, Dall'Oglio was named manager of Dijon.
+He helped the team getting promoted to the first division and kept them in Ligue 1.
+He is considered as the best coach the club has ever had.
 He later moved to Brest, before joining Montpellier in June 2021.

+On 12 December 2023 AS Saint-Étienne signed Olivier Dall'Oglio until the end of the 2023-2024 season.
+On 14 December 2024, the club has announced that they ended this collaboration.